Out with the old proactive, in with the new

 Reduced contact center costs

 Not only does proactive, contextual engagement increase customer value, it also reduces support costs.
 Chat agents can handle multiple chat sessions more efficiently than 1-on-1 phone calls.
-Contextual information and self-service promotion also decrease call volume.
+Contextual guidance and self-service promotion also decrease call volume.

 - Agents handle average of 2.5 concurrent chat sessions